The Maple Ridge Recycling Depot is located at 10092 – 236th Street, just off River Road in the Albion Industrial Park.

 For a list of items accepted at the Depot for recycling, download the RMRS A to Z List.

 Maple Ridge has had a public Recycling Depot for its residents for over 30 years.
 The current Maple Ridge Recycling Depot was built in 1990 and custom-designed for the Ridge Meadows Recycling Society.
 Its location at the entrance to Metro Vancouver’s garbage transfer station was chosen to make it easy for residents to recycle as much as possible before their ‘real’ garbage began its journey to the landfill or incinerator.

 On average, the Depot receives around 425 vehicles EVERY DAY!!

 The Maple Ridge Recycling Depot consists of several different areas.

 Here, residents can drop off:

-- all items collected in the curbside blue box recycling program (cardboard, office paper & magazines, newspaper, glass jars & bottles, plastic containers & bags, metal cans, milk cartons, and tetra-pak drink boxes)
+- all items collected in the curbside blue box recycling program (cardboard, office paper & magazines, newspaper, glass jars & bottles, plastic containers, metal cans, milk cartons, and tetra-pak style containers)